Homesteading

 Homesteading is a lifestyle of self-sufficiency.
 It is characterized by subsistence agriculture, home preservation of food, and may also involve the small scale production of textiles, clothing, and craft work for household use or sale.
-Pursued in different ways around the world—and in different historical eras—homesteading is generally differentiated from rural village or commune living by isolation (either socially or physically) of the homestead.
+Homesteading has been pursued in various ways around the world and throughout different historical eras.
+It is typically distinguished from rural village or commune living by the isolation of the homestead (socially, physically, or both).
 Use of the term in the United States dates back to the Homestead Act (1862) and before.
 In sub-Saharan Africa, particularly in nations formerly controlled by the British Empire, a homestead is the household compound for a single extended family.
 In the UK the terms smallholder and croft are rough synonyms of homesteader.

 Modern homesteaders often use renewable energy options including solar and wind power.
 Many also choose to plant and grow heirloom vegetables and to raise heritage livestock.
 Homesteading is not defined by where someone lives, such as the city or the country, but by the lifestyle choices they make.

 As historical governmental policy

-Historically, homesteading has been used by governmental entities (engaged in national expansion) to help settle what were previously unsettled areas, especially in the United States, Canada, and Australia.
+Historically, homesteading has been used by governmental entities (engaged in national expansion) to help settle what were termed unsettled areas, especially in the United States, Canada, and Australia.
+This resulted in the violent relocation of many Indigenous people.
 Guided by legal homestead principles, many of these "homestead acts" were instituted in the 19th and 20th centuries and targeted specific areas, with most being discontinued after a set time-frame or goal.

 Renewed interest in homesteading was brought about by U.S. President Franklin D. Roosevelt's program of Subsistence Homesteading in the 1930s and 1940s.